- Future Students

-To be accepted, a student must have maintained a minimum average GPA of 2.50 in the core courses.
 After acceptance, students must maintain a 2.50 GPA overall to remain in the program.
 To finish in four years, it is assumed that students will start the program with the necessary math background to enter into the calculus sequence.

 What will I study?